-Distribute: Hand out the RGB Colors - Activity Guide.
+Distribute: Hand out the activity guide.

 Transtion: Send students to Code Studio to use the RGB widget at the beginning of this progression to complete the activity guide.
 You may want to answer one question together, then allow students to work in pairs to complete the first activity.